Ryanhustler420/RH-Android-Version-UI/README.md

 83. Algolia Done and working, Making CrossSpareBinding Method Done that too..
 84. Testing Raisehand env.
 85. Working for currencies support.
 STUCK.... :(
+86. Almost There and fixing some bugs.. and put to testing on Fire Lab...